TrungMrShoto/Calculator/README.md

 # Calculator Application
 ## Introduction
 Calculator is my application about the mathematical field.
 This app helps everyone to compute the expression.
-It also has a programmer calculator to convert a number in decimal into a number in heximal,...
 And it has a tool for convert a unit.
 ## Converter
 ### Length Converter
 ### Weight Converter